gotankersley/hobby-art/readme.md

 ##Todo:
 - Create Blender render script for each camera spot
-- Research dust creation in Blender
+- Research / experiment with dust creation in Blender
--

 ##Models needed:
 - Dartboard